Sankey Viaduct: Construction

 Work commenced on the embankment for the western approach in June 1827.
-The embankment was constructed of more than 100,000 tonnes of clay, marl and moss, which was compacted with brushwood.
+The embankment was constructed of more than 100,000 tons of clay, marl and moss, which was compacted with brushwood.
 The clay was excavated from the sides of the valley.
 On completion, trees were planted to provide a natural camouflage for the structure.
 During the first half of 1828, William Allcard (1809–61) was appointed resident engineer for the mid-section of the Liverpool & Manchester railway, which included the Sankey Viaduct and Kenyon cutting.

 During spring 1828, work commenced on piling for the viaduct's foundations, which was necessary because of the soft conditions of the ground.
 The splayed bases of the viaduct's piers are built on sandstone foundation slabs, which was quarried from the nearby Olive Mount Cutting.
 Each slab was founded on top of around 200 timber piles, which were between 20 and 30 ft long.

 In summer 1829, the piers were completed and work began on the superstructure.
 By February 1830, the parapet walls had been completed.
 The cost of the viaduct, which was known locally as the Nine Arches Viaduct, was between £45,200 and £46,000.

 On 15 September 1830, the viaduct was opened with the Liverpool & Manchester railway.
 Before its formal opening, a number of passengers had been transported across on special excursion trains.
 In July 1833, work on the structure included the addition of copings to the parapet walls.

 The viaduct stands between 60 and 70 ft above Sankey Brook.
 It has nine semicircular arches of 50 ft span, 25 ft rise, and is of red brick with yellow sandstone facings.
 The arches are supported on eight rectangular piers and abutments at either end of the structure.
 The curved wing walls of the abutments retain the ends of the embankments.
 Projecting pilasters form rectangular cutwaters, which extend up the face of the piers to form part of the parapet walls.
 The width between the parapets is 25 ft.

 The retaining walls of the western embankment have been strengthened by the addition of stay bolts, which extend deep inside the embankment and bolt fixings set onto the faces of the retaining walls.
 Concrete has been applied to some of the vertical pilasters and areas of the masonry.

 During 1931, the Sankey Canal was abandoned north of the viaduct.
 In 1963, the last navigable section closed and the waterway was subsequently infilled; the canal beneath the viaduct was infilled during 2002.

 During February 1966, the viaduct received grade I listed building status, attributed to its "international significance being the earliest major railway viaduct in the world".

 During the first half of 2015, Network Rail installed overhead line equipment for the line's electrification.